 The group's risk to liquidity is a result of the funds available to cover future commitments.
-The group manages liquidity risk through an ongoing review of future commitments and credit facilities and the group's policy is to ensure that it will always have sufficient cash to allow it to meet its obligations when they fall due.
+The group manages liquidity risk through an ongoing review of future commitments and credit facilities and group's policy is to ensure that it will always have sufficient cash to allow it to meet its obligations when they fall due.

 Cash flow forecasts are prepared and adequate utilised borrowing facilities are monitored, and the group maintains agreed facilities with reputable financial institutions.
-There have been no defaults or breaches on long-term loans, installment sale liabilities and trade payables during the course of the financial year.
-Furthermore, security has been provided for long-term loans and installment sale liabilities.
+There have been no defaults or breaches on long-term loans, instalment sale liabilities and trade payables during the course of the financial year.
+Furthermore, security has been provided for long-term loans and instalment sale liabilities.

-The table below analyses the group's financial liabilities and net-settled derivative financial liabilities into relevant maturity groupings based on the remaining period at the statement of financial position to the contractual maturity date.
+The table below analyses the group's financial liabilities into relevant maturity groupings based on the remaining period at the statement of financial position to the contractual maturity date.
 The amounts disclosed in the table are the contractual undiscounted cash flows.